 The Enterprise Mission has drawn together all its theories into one grand theory.
 However, all the contributing theories can stand or fall alone.
-I have divided them into themes that can be accessed by clicking on the appropriate links at the bottom of this page.
+I have divided them into the themes of Mars, Hyperspace and Conspiracy in the Main Gateway Menu above.
 But before we go any further I should say a word about.....

 .....the issue of Richard C. Hoagland !!